Historical Right: Unification and governments

 On 25 March 1876, Prime Minister Marco Minghetti was forced to resign after the so-called Parliamentary Revolution.
 The Left, together with dissident members from the Right, put the government into a minority because of the tax on grains' question, which damaged the rural economy.
 Ironically, many Right politicians who sided now with Left were from the North.
-Since this moment, the Right fell into opposition and Agostino Depretis, leader of the Left, was appointed as the new Prime Minister.
+Since this moment, the Right fell into opposition and Agostino Depretis, leader of the Left, was appointed as the new prime minister.

 Constitutional opposition

 After the fall of Minghetti, the Right progressively saw splits and disbanded.
 On 8 October 1882, some weeks before the general elections, Depretis proclaimed that anyone who was willing to become a progressive would be accepted into his government.
 Surprisingly, Minghetti agreed with this, causing various individuals in the Right to join the Left.
 After this event, the rest of the anti-compromise Right was called the Liberal Constitutional Party or "Constitutional opposition" led by former Finance Minister Quintino Sella and Interior Minister Antonio Starabba, Marquess of Rudinì.
 The Constitutionals were not a structured and organized party, but simply a coalition of both Northern and Southern conservatives like Sidney Sonnino, Luigi Luzzatti and Pasquale Villari who rejected perceived opportunism and Depretis' protectionist policies.

 After ten years in opposition, the Constitutionals gained the majority thanks to an agreement with dissident Left Giovanni Nicotera and radical Felice Cavallotti and Rudinì was charged to form a new government in substitution of Francesco Crispi.
 During his short government, overthrown after one year, Rudinì worked to reduce to public expenditure, limit the rising imperialist sentiment and keep Italy aligned with the Triple Alliance.
 Rudinì was recalled in office after the political fall of Crispi, following the defeat in the First Italo-Ethiopian War.
 During this second term, Rudinì worked to repress the Sicilian Fasci, a powerful rising socialist protest in Sicily, but also several nationalist groups.
-After two years, Rudinì was ousted from office after his unpopular cease of Kassala to the United Kingdom.
+After two years, Rudinì was ousted from office after his unpopular ceding of Kassala to the United Kingdom.
 Constitutional politicians like Luzzatti and Sonnino later formed their own governments, but they were short, and were weakened by the newborn Italian Socialist Party and the first organized political parties.
 The awareness of that forced the Constitutionals to join in the Liberal Union in 1913, a political alliance between various liberal politicians, many of whom were previously opposed to each other.